salesforcecli/plugin-user/messages/password.generate.md

 # onBehalfOfMultipleError

-Found a comma-separated list of usernames or aliases for the --onbehalfof parameter.
+Found a comma-separated list of usernames or aliases for the --on-behalf-of parameter.
 Either specify one per flag or separate by a space.

 # flags.target-hub.deprecation